 The intensity variable is dependent on several other variables, which can be divided into two groups.
 The first group consists of two variables that influence the probability of a peak being detected in the spectrum.
 As physical instruments, mass spectrometers are only capable of detecting ions within a finite range of m/z values.
 Thus, the first variable indicates whether the particular peak is within the detectable portion of the mass spectrum, while the second indicates whether a peak is indeed detected.
-We do not wish to assign low probability to a peptide with an undetected ion if that ion is physically undetectable; hence, when both of these variables are false, we set the center intensity variable to unity.
+We do not wish to assign low probability to a peptide with an undetected ion if that ion is physically undetectable; hence, when both of these variables are false, we switch in an agnostic probability for the center intensity variable that is always equal to unity.
 On the other hand, if an ion is detectable but not detected, then we penalize it during testing by using the (usually low) probability for a zero intensity ion.
 Finally, if an ion is both detectable and detected, then we use the corresponding intensity value to train (or test) the appropriate one-dimensional three-component Gaussian mixture at the center intensity node.